Munafik 2

-Filming began from March to May 2017 in Kuala Lumpur, the film was released on 30 August 2018 and became commercial success, grossing RM48 Million, it became Malaysia second highest grossing local film.
+Filming began from March to May 2017 in Kuala Lumpur, the film was released on 30 August 2018 and became commercial success, grossing RM48 million, becoming Malaysia's second highest grossing local film.
 The third sequel is in development with Syamsul returned to direct, wrote the screenplay and reprised his role.
 In December 2018, Munafik 2 was listed by the local Malaysian newspaper Harian Metro as among the top 10 local films in Malaysian history.

 Plot

 Two years after the events of the first movie, the life of Ustaz Adam (Syamsul Yusof) was restored after being interrupted by the death of his wife and son.
 He becomes a preacher and continues his responsibility to help the people affected by black magic and jins.
 The previous tests have taught him to offer tawadhu to the Divine.
 But what's strange is, Adam has been constantly haunted by his past nightmares involving Maria's death.
 Adam is also often visited by a mysterious woman who questions him about God's Faith and destiny.
 Meanwhile, the village across live a Sakinah (Maya Karin) and her daughter, Aina.

 Sakinah was forced to take care of her father, Imam Malik who has a mysterious illness.
 Sakinah's poor life was put to the test when she and her daughter have been disturbed several times by the devil.
 Sakinah believed what she faced comes from Abu Jar (Nasir Bilal Khan), a hypocrite and head of heresy in the same village.
 Abu Jar has a lot of followers and feared among the villagers.
 Sakinah or anyone who still holds Islam is the enemy of Abu Jar.

 Abu Jar uses black magic and jin to destroy anyone who does not follow his teachings.
 This forces Sakinah to search for Ustaz Adam.
 The arrival of Ustaz Adam from the village across drive Abu Jar mad.
 Adam was not only surprised by what happened to the Sakinah family but also with the deviant teachings of Abu Jar who deflected the faith of the Muslims in the village.